Differential graded cell 2-representations: Generalities

 \subsection{Pretriangulated categories}

 We say that a dg category $\C$ is {\bf pretriangulated} if its Yoneda embedding into $\C\dgmod$ via $X\mapsto X^\vee=\Hom_{\C}(-,X)$ is closed under shifts and cones.
+In the terminology of \cite[Section 2.4]{D}, such $\C$ is called \emph{strongly} pretriangulated.
 Notice that we do not require $\C$ to be closed under dg direct summands.
 We call a full dg subcategory $\D\subseteq \C$ a {\bf pretriangulated subcategory} if it is closed under dg isomorphisms, shifts and cones, and call $\D$ {\bf thick} if it is additionally closed under all direct summands which exist in $\C$.

 Let $\C$ be a pretriangulated category.
 For a set $\tX$ of objects in $\C$, we denote the {\bf thick closure} of $\tX$ in $\C$ by $\widehat{\tX}$.
 That is, $\widehat{\tX}$ is the smallest thick pretriangulated subcategory of $\C$ containing $\tX$.
 An object $X$ in $\C$ is called a {\bf (classical) generator} for $\C$ if the thick closure $\widehat{\lbrace X \rbrace}$ of $X$ is $\C$.